LableOrg/java-bitsandbytes/README.md

-In cases where you want the byte array of an int or long to be naturally sortable (which is often what you want when they are used as part of a HBase row-key), *two's complement* causes negative numbers to be sorted after positive numbers.
+In cases where you want the byte array of an int or long to be naturally sortable (which is often what you want when they are used as part of a HBase row-key), *two's complement* causes negative numbers to be sorted *after* positive numbers.

-Use `ByteMangler` to flip the first bit when you read and write the byte representation of an `int` or `long` to prevent this:
+To prevent this, use `ByteMangler` to flip the first bit when you read and write the byte representation of an `int` or `long`:

 ```java
 // 0x7F 0xFF 0xFF 0xFF: